 - Shape: Roma, San Manzano (oval); Gross Lisse, Australian Red (round); Hungarian Heart, Ox Heart (heart shaped); Tommy Toe, Cherry Roma (small).

 - Tall or short plant: short plants include Riesenstraube, Roma, Tatura Dwarf.

 As your tomato plants grow, unless you have a stocky variety, you will need to tie them to a stake.
 Use a stretchy tie – old pantyhose are ideal.

 You may want to pinch out the laterals, which are the side shoots between the main stem and the growing points.
 This will prevent your plant getting very leafy and dense and will thus allow your tomato fruit more sun.
 You will probably get less tomatoes by pinching out the laterals, but your tomatoes should be larger.

 You could also remove any shoots that start growing near the base of the plant once the plant is established.

-Tomatoes planted now generally start producing fruit from late December to February, depending on variety.
+Tomatoes planted in Spring generally start producing fruit from late December to February, depending on variety.
 To have tomatoes through until May, plant another crop in late December.
 Tommy Toe is a good variety that will keep producing as the weather gets cooler in May.

 Companion plant basil around your tomatoes – just watch out for the snails, who love basil too!
 [Ed: Here is what Jackie French says on the subject: “Actually, if I had my way myths like ‘basil loves tomato’ would be composted too.
 ‘Tomatoes love basil’ is one of the great companion planting fallacies.
 Tomatoes grown with basil won’t do any better or any worse than those grown without it: but if you condemn poor old basil to live his life next to tomatoes he’ll probably get black spot.”
 It would be great if some readers could comment on their experiences.]